frovedis/frovedis/doc/manual/python/ml/kmeans.md

 Output

     [0 0 1 1 1]

-When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, especially when same data would be used for multiple executions.
+Like in fit() frovedis-like input can be used to speed-up training at server side.

 For example,

     # loading sample matrix data
     train_mat = np.loadtxt("sample_data.txt")

     # Since "train_mat" is numpy dense data, we have created FrovedisRowmajorMatrix.
     # For scipy sparse data, FrovedisCRSMatrix should be used instead.
     from frovedis.matrix.dense import FrovedisRowmajorMatrix
     rmat = FrovedisRowmajorMatrix(train_mat)